vfridkin/GetCleanData/README.md

    5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## How it works
 Each group of data sets is contained in 3 tables (subject_\*,X_\* and y_\* where \*=training or test); variable names are contained in features.txt and activity names are contained in activity_labels.txt.
 The output of each step is used in the proceeding step.
 The tidy data set at the end of step 5 is called data5 and is in wide format.
-(See reference below for conditions of a tidy data).
+(See references below for conditions of a tidy data).
 ##### STEP 1
 - load and clean column names from features.txt (to enable select function in step 2; it also completes most of step 4).
 - Column bind the 3 tables for training and test seperately.